Our specialist planning team deliver regular live and on demand bitesize planning webinars.

 The temporary or permanent stopping up or diversion of a footpath or bridleway are often required in tandem with proposed new development or simply because the right of way might have fallen into disuse and no longer be necessary.

-In the second webinar of our planning series, Richard Bailey, a Solicitor in our Manchester Planning team gives an overview of the powers and processes contained in legislation to enable the extinguishment, stopping up or diversion of a footpath or bridleway and flags some common dangers or difficulties associated with stopping up or diverting a public right of way.
+In the second webinar of our planning series, Richard Bailey, an associate in our Manchester planning team gives an overview of the powers and processes contained in legislation to enable the extinguishment, stopping up or diversion of a footpath or bridleway and flags some common dangers or difficulties associated with stopping up or diverting a public right of way.

 In particular, the webinar focuses on: